Alchemy Clear, Silver to Gold 001015

 Unfired sheet has a faint blue tint.

 Upon firing, silver foil turns gold where it is in contact with the glass.
-Samples tile above illustrates firing silver foil uncapped on top of 001015 (left), and fired between Clear and 001015 layers with 001015 as the cap (right).
+Sample tile above illustrates firing silver foil uncapped on top of 001015 (left), and fired between Clear and 001015 layers with 001015 as the cap (right).
 Faint blue color may be evident in fired works.

 Expect variations in effects.
 Variations can result from different sources and thicknesses of silver, glass production runs, and heatwork, which includes firing times, temperatures, and multiple firings.